sbcvoxx/CourseraJHU/README.md

 # CourseraJHU
-Coursera HTML, CSS and Javascript by John Hopkins
+Coursera HTML, CSS and Javascript by John Hopkins University